 The Center for Applied Liberal Arts offers a wide variety of courses and programs in the arts, writing, humanities, translation, and interpreting including:

 Jenny McPhee is the Director of the Center for Applied Liberal Arts and Clinical Assistant Professor.
 A writer and translator, she is the author of The Center of Things, No Ordinary Matter, and A Man of No Moon, and co-authored Girls: Ordinary Girls and Their Extraordinary Pursuits.
-Her translations from the Italian include books by the authors Primo Levi, Natalia Ginzburg, Giacomo Leopardi, Curzio Malaparte, Paolo Maurensig, and Pope John Paul II.
+Her translations from Italian include books by the authors Primo Levi, Natalia Ginzburg, Giacomo Leopardi, Curzio Malaparte, Paolo Maurensig, and Pope John Paul II.
 She is a co-founder and on the board of the Bronx Academy of Letters, a public high school and middle school.
 She teaches in the Master’s in Translation at NYU SPS CALA.

 Kristine Rodriguez Kerr is Academic Director and Clinical Assistant Professor of the MS in Professional Writing program.
 Her research interests include new literacy studies, educational justice, multimodal composing, participatory culture, and the teaching of writing in both traditional and non-traditional spaces of learning.
 Kristine holds an Ed.D. in Communication and Education from the Math, Science, and Technology department at Teachers College Columbia University; an M.A. in Professional Writing from Carnegie Mellon University; and a B.A. in Professional & Creative Writing with a minor in Communication Design from Carnegie Mellon University.

-Afua Preston is is Associate Director of Administration.
+Afua Preston is Associate Director of Administration.
 Afua has a love for romance languages and holds a B.A. in Italian Language and Culture from SUNY Purchase.
-She has been an NYU Administrator for over 24 years and 15 of those years were in the departments of Foreign Languages and Translation and Interpreting.
+She has been an NYU Administrator for over 25 years and 15 of those years were in the departments of Foreign Languages and Translation and Interpreting.